 - location and current fuel pricing information for 100,000+ U.S. gas stations

-- 6,500 descriptions of cities, parks, regions with attractions, events, and recreational areas
+- Descriptions of cities, parks, regions with attractions, events, and recreational areas

 The new tool is optimized for Chrome, Firefox, and Safari browsers.
 Drag-and-drop functionality enables users to quickly make itinerary changes and rollovers yield deeper travel information.

 Once you're satisfied with your customized AAA online travel planner, you can print it out with full route details or limit it to maps only.
-Additionally, you can email it to yourself as a PDF, inform anyone else involved in your journey and also post the trip's URL to Facebook or on Twitter.
+You can also email it to yourself as a PDF, inform anyone else involved in your journey, and post the trip's URL to Facebook or Twitter.